firefly-iii/docs/docs/docs/how-to/data-importer/advanced/notifications.md

 # How to set up notifications

-The data importer can email you the results of the import.
+The data importer can email you the results of the import [if run from the CLI](../cli/).
 This is useful for cron jobs.

 In your `.env.example` file or using Docker environment variables, configure the data importer as follows: